galindo89/currency-exchange-pgz/TEST.md

 # **Testing**

-For this project an extensive set of test scenarios was defined to verify the application was working as expected.
-The vast majority of the testing was conducted manually.
-However, given the importance of automated test, one automated test was implemented in order to experience and lear of test automation.
+For this project, an extensive set of test scenarios was defined to ensure the application functions as expected.
+The majority of the testing was conducted manually to verify key features and user interactions.
+However, recognizing the importance of automated testing, one automated test was implemented as a learning experience to explore and understand the fundamentals of test automation.

 ---